 Universities of applied sciences in the Netherlands are generally not included in worldwide university rankings.
 Therefore, Dutch organisations have created their own standards for ranking these types of institutions.
-There are currently three national rankings that include universities of applied sciences.

 The Keuzegids is the only independent guide, published yearly by the Centrum Hoger Onderwijs Informatie (Higher Education Information Centre).
 One of the five published reports, ‘HBO full-time studies’ (HBO Voltijd), critically assesses and compares the quality of study programmes of higher professional universities in the Netherlands.